Agentic Engineering / Applied

 Intent

 Start with this video's job: Use constraints, review loops, and smaller work units to prevent AI-generated code from becoming low-quality bulk output.
 Treat "Intent" as the outcome you are trying to make visible, not a topic label.
-Anchor it to 1:21, where the video says: “there's a number of different tools like dead code, dupes, health and you can”
+Anchor it to 1:09, where the video says: “It actually is very fast all things uh considered.
+The benchmarks do be benchmarking.
+Now, using FOW is dead simple.
+You just run npxow and then there's a number of different tools like dead code, dupes, health and...”

 02